SSJ is celebrating 40 years of publishing in the Sociology of Sport!

-Book review authors should follow the Publication Manual of the American Psychological Association (6th edition, 2010) guidelines for journal article style.
+Book review authors should follow the Publication Manual of the American Psychological Association (7th edition, 2020) guidelines for journal article style.
 Endnotes should be limited in number (all important information should be included in the text of the article).
 Avoid footnotes.
 Keep references to a minimum.
 Check for the correct spelling of proper names.
 Check quotations for accuracy and make sure to provide page numbers for quotes.
 Reviews should be approximately 1,500 to 1,800 words.
 The text, including quotes and bibliographic information, should be double-spaced.

 Bibliographic information for the book should be placed at the top of the review in the following format:

 Title By Author(s).
 Publisher, year of publication, location of publisher.
-Reviewed by: Reviewer, institutional affiliation, location.

 Body Panic: Gender, Health and the Selling of Fitness By Shari Dworkin and Faye Wachs.
 New York University Press, 2009, New York, NY.
-Reviewed by: Cheryl Cooky, Purdue University, West Lafayette, IN.

 A good review provides description and analysis and attempts to situate a book in a larger context.
 You should describe the author’s central argument, intent, or goal and the author’s approach to the subject.
 Please avoid a chapter-by-chapter listing of themes.
 You might want to contextualize the text by situating it in relationship to the author’s previous works, to debates in the broader culture, or to relevant literature.
 Your analysis of the book could include a discussion of what makes it unique, its strengths and weaknesses, the implications of its arguments, and/or its relationship to other texts.
 You could also comment on the book’s potential impact on the field or on a specific area of study, theoretical approach, or methodology.
 Illustrate your points with examples from the text.
 First-time reviewers are encouraged to read reviews that have appeared in past issues of the journal.